 How to fix a broken bike chain – three methods that are easier than you might think

 Nothing will stop you dead in your tracks like a broken chain.
-A metallic snap followed by the chain falling onto the trail below will send a sinking feeling to your stomach [if pedaling hard, your stomach might suddenly hit your stem too – Ed].
-If you know how to fix a broken chain and have the right tools, you can get back to riding relatively quickly.
+A metallic snap followed by the chain falling onto the trail below will send a sinking feeling to your stomach (if pedaling hard, your stomach might suddenly hit your stem too).
+I've broken many chains over the years, and as long as you're carrying a couple of pieces of equipment, you can get your chain back in one piece back to riding relatively quickly.

-There are multiple methods that can be used to fix a chain, which we will explain here.
+There are a few different methods that can be used to fix a chain, which we will explain here.

 If all you have is a chain tool, it's possible to remove the damaged links and reconnect the chain by reusing the rivet, or pin.
 This can be cumbersome, and it's only meant to be a temporary fix.